 RELATED >> Check out Editing Tips for the Faint of Heart for specific ideas

-Correcting without criticizing means first noticing your child’s writing efforts.
-Only then should you make gentle suggestions, along with generous servings of helpful comments and kudos.
+Correcting without criticizing starts with noticing your child’s writing efforts.
+Generous servings of helpful comments and kudos help open hearts to gentle suggestions.
 In this way, you’ll encourage improved writing without bruising that sensitive spirit.

 When you give a final grade, laud your child with genuine praise.
 Again, make a point of identifying things done well and correctly, such as writing an interesting topic sentence or using a powerful action verb.
 And remember: if you use an objective grading rubric, you’ll know what these things are!